Last modified on

 Is Stanford providing face coverings?

 We encourage you to provide your own face covering wherever possible, and many members of our community have already purchased or made them for their use outside of Stanford.
-As mentioned above, many options are available.
-The university is working to obtain additional face coverings and currently has a limited supply available, prioritized for front-line workers who are not able to maintain physical distancing during assigned duties.
-Department managers can request disposable face coverings via firstname.lastname@example.org and Environmental Health & Safety will work with each department on their specific needs.
+The university has a limited supply of face coverings available.
+Department managers can request reusable and disposable face coverings via firstname.lastname@example.org and Environmental Health & Safety will work with each department on their specific needs.

 For a limited time, there will be face coverings available for students who have not yet been able to obtain their own.
 Students may check at their residential dining halls or front desks, and can also seek further help from their Residence Dean or GLO Dean.